17 September 2022

-Join Professor Richard Hunter (Pembroke College Cambridge, 1975) to discover the many sites along the coast of Asia Minor while cruising the lovely waters of ancient Caria in an exclusively chartered Turkish gulet, the Prenses Selin.
+Join distinguished Cambridge classicist Dr Nigel Spivey to discover the many sites along the coast of Asia Minor while cruising the lovely waters of ancient Caria in an exclusively chartered Turkish gulet, the Prenses Selin.

-- Gain insight on the many ancient sites along the coast of Caria with Professor of Classical Greek Greek studies, Richard Hunter (Pembroke 1975).
+- Gain insight on the many ancient sites along the coast of Caria with Dr Nigel Spivey, Senior Lecturer in Classics (Classical Art & Archaeology) at Cambridge.

 - Be shown the excavations at the spectacular site of Aphrodisias by a member of the Oxford University excavation team.